-The subject of her thesis is the signaling systems employed by neurons and microglia in the parts of the brain that processes visual input.
-While the connections between the eyes and the visual part of the brain are established early in development, this can be altered later in life which can, in turn, rewire how the eyes communicate with the brain.
+The subject of her thesis is the signaling systems employed by neurons and microglia in the parts of the brain that process visual input.
+While the connections between the eyes and the visual part of the brain are established early in development, they can be altered later in life which can, in turn, rewire how the eyes communicate with the brain.
 Uncovering the precise mechanics of this process – which is the focus of Stowell’s research – can help scientists better understand the general principals of brain plasticity.

 The new study builds upon previous work by Majewska and her colleagues which demonstrates that microglia, which have long been thought to solely function as the immune cells of the brain, play critical roles in sculpting the connections between neurons during processes such as learning and memory.

 Stowell helped developed the surgical method that enabled the researchers to capture images deep inside the living brains of mice using a technology called two-photon microscopy.
 They found that microglia in the cerebellum – a part of the brain critical for our sense of balance, motor control, as well as some forms of learning – look, act, and function differently than microglia in other parts of the brain.
 These findings suggest that microglia adopt different functions as they colonize different parts of the brain.